Play Freedom Trail with DP

 .

-Based on this definition, the problem essentially wants to calculate the value of dp(ring, 0, key, 0)
+According to this definition, the problem is essentially asking to calculate the value of dp(ring, 0, key, 0)

-.
-Additionally, we can write the base case for the dp
+, and we can write the base case of the dp

 function: